MaastrichtU-CDS/argos-1/README.md

 </details>

-When you have your GPU machine ready, please reach out to Leonard ASAP and try to run the stand-alone GPU-only test; we will provide you with the complete test package including open access test images.
+When you have your GPU machine ready, please reach out to me ASAP and try to run the stand-alone GPU-only test; we will provide you with the complete test package including open access test images.

 ### D : Installing the VANTAGE node client for federated learning
 For more detailed understanding of the Vantage6 infrastructure please refer to their documentation located [here](https://vantage6.ai/).
 This section provides instructions for installing the pre-requisites and setting up the infrastructure on your local machine.